notactuallytreyanastasio/jean_ralphio/README.md

 6. A toolchain to deploy each of these services to a different VPS
 7. A hand-rolled made-up-as-I-go consesnsus protocol to syncronize these multiple deployed database nodes

-It is called Jean Ralpio because it is in face 'the woooOOOooooOOorst'
+It is called Jean Ralpio because it is in fact 'the woooOOOooooOOorst'

 ![jean-ralphio](jean-ralphio.gif)